yingdongmao/yingdongmao/README.md

 ## 👋 Hello, I’m Yingdong Mao
-Welcome to my GitHub Webpage!
+Welcome to my GitHub page!
 Here, I share useful code and tools related to option pricing, asset pricing, and portfolio management from my academic projects.
 Feel free to explore and clone them for your use.
-If you find these resources helpful, I would greatly appreciate it if you could provide proper citation.
+If you find these resources helpful, I would greatly appreciate it if you could provide proper citations.

 ## 👤 Biography
 👨‍🏫 Lecturer (Assistant Professor) in Finance at University of Sydney Business School

-🎓 PhD in Finance @ University of Texas at Dallas | Master in Mathematical Finance at Bentley University
+🎓 PhD in Finance at University of Texas at Dallas | Master in Mathematical Finance at Bentley University

 📚 Research Focus: Asset Pricing, Options, and Portfolio Theory